Zachary Blount

 Zachary D. Blount is an American evolutionary biologist best known for his work on the evolution of a key innovation, aerobic growth on citrate, in one of the twelve populations of the E. coli long-term evolution experiment.
-Blount is a research assistant professor working with Richard Lenski at Michigan State University.
-He was previously a postdoctoral research assistant for Lenski, and was a visiting assistant professor of biology at Kenyon College from 2018 to 2019.
+Blount is an assistant professor and Director of Graduate Education Innovation in the Department of Microbiology, Genetics, and Immunology at Michigan State University.
+He was previously a postdoctoral research assistant for Richard Lenski and a visiting assistant professor of biology at Kenyon College from 2018 to 2019.

 Early life and education

 Zachary D. Blount was born and raised in Georgia where he developed an early interest in science.
 He earned high honors in Biology at Georgia Institute of Technology, where he was introduced to microbiology by professor emeritus Thomas Tornabene.
 He obtained his master's from the University of Cincinnati, where he worked on insertion sequence elements of hyperthermoacidophilic Archaea of the genus Sulfolobus under the guidance of Dennis Grogan.
 He moved to Michigan State University in 2003 for his doctoral work with Richard Lenski.